One Sample is Enough to Make Conformal Prediction Robust: Introduction

 \section{Introduction}

-Modern neural networks return uncalibrated probability estimates \citep{Guo2017OnCO}.
-Other uncertainty quantification methods (e.g. Bayesian and ensemble models, Monte-Carlo dropout, etc.) are computationally expensive.
-Furthermore, they do not usually provide formal statistical guarantees.
-Alternatively, conformal prediction (CP) is a statistical post-processing method returning prediction \emph{sets} with a distribution-free and model agnostic coverage guarantee.
-To apply CP, we need a score function capturing the agreement between $\vx$, and $y$ (e.g. softmax).
-We compute a conformal threshold over a holdout set of calibration points, and for the future test points, we form the set as all labels with scores exceeding that threshold.\footnote{Many works define CP via a non-conformity (disagreement) score.
+Modern neural networks return uncalibrated probability estimates \citep{Guo2017OnCO}, and other uncertainty quantification methods (like Bayesian and ensemble models, Monte-Carlo dropout) are computationally expensive.
+Additionally, these methods do not usually provide formal statistical guarantees.
+Instead, conformal prediction (CP) is a post-processing method returning prediction \emph{sets} with a distribution-free and model-agnostic coverage guarantee, ensuring that the true answer is in the set with an adjustable high probability.
+To apply CP, we need a conformity\footnote{Many works define CP via a non-conformity (disagreement) score.
 The setups are equivalent with a change in the score's sign.
-Our robustness results are invariant to this definition.} These sets are guaranteed to include (to cover) the true label with adjustable $1 - \alpha$ probability \citep{angelopoulos2024theoretical}.
-This guarantee breaks with a small natural or adversarial noise added to the test points -- the empirical coverage drastically decreases even when an imperceptible perturbation is introduced (see \subref{fig:first-fig}{left}).
-Detailed descriptions for figures are in \autoref{sec:pl-manual}. \looseness=-1
+Our robustness results are invariant to this definition.} score function $s(\vx, y)$ capturing the agreement between $\vx$, and $y$ (e.g. softmax).
+We compute a conformal threshold over a holdout set of calibration points, and for the test points, we form the set as all labels with scores exceeding that threshold.
+These sets are guaranteed to include (cover) the true label with $1 - \alpha$ probability \citep{angelopoulos2024theoretical}.

-Robust CP (RCP) extends this guarantee to worst case bounded perturbations, the perturbed input $\pertx$ is covered with the same guarantee as the clean $\vx$ up to a given radius $r$ (e.g. $\|\pertx - \vx\|_2 \le r$).
-Previous RCP approaches find the minimum or maximum possible score within the perturbation ball, and use that bound as the score instead \citep{gendler2021adversarially, jeary2024verifiably, zargarbashirobust, anonymous2024robust}.
-Randomized smoothing is extensively used for RCP since for nearby $\vx$ and $\tilde\vx$ the distribution of their smooth scores has a large overlap.
-For example, consider the smoothing as augmenting the input $\vx$ with isotropic Gaussian noise $\vepsilon$, and the smooth score as the mean of the outputs distribution $\E_{\vepsilon}[s(\vx + \vepsilon, y)]$.
-We can find a lower bound for this score, and use it to change the threshold with which we accept each label under perturbation.\looseness=-1

-An important drawback of these methods is their computational overhead.
-This is due to the design of the score function (e.g. mean of the smooth score distribution) that has to be estimated with Monte-Carlo sampling.
-By reducing the sample rate used for this estimation, the average size of the prediction sets quickly increases since the confidence intervals expand.
-An efficient alternative is to use neural network verifiers \citep{jeary2024verifiably}, however, they are limited to simpler models, and small radii.
-The question is: Can we design smoothing-based RCP without introducing computational overhead? \looseness=-1